 If you get the urge to paint, keep an eye on the weather forecast.
-Painting exteriors in the Spring can be done but you need to be careful.
+Painting exteriors in the spring can be done but you need to be careful.

-Never paint if rain is forecast in the next twenty-four hours and make sure that the surface is dry that you’re painting.
+Standard painting practice is to never paint if rain is forecast in the next twenty-four hours and make sure that the surface is dry that you’re painting.
 Remember that bare wood absorbs a lot of moisture and you should let it dry several days before priming so that you’re not trapping moisture under the paint.
 Trapped moisture is a main contributor to peeling paint.

 So, let’s review.
 Paint early, stop early and watch the weather.
 Nobody likes painting enough to want to do the job twice.